Everest Base Camp Trek

 • Pre-trek briefing.

-• Hotel accommodation in Kathmandu with breakfast as per the programme.
+• Hotel accommodation in Kathmandu with breakfast as per the program.

-• 1 professional and friendly, A class government licensed and well English speaking mountain guide.
+• 1 professional and friendly, experienced & knowledgeable well-English-speaking mountain guide.

-• Well experienced and equipped trekking porter/s (one porter carry for 2 guest's luggage, 25 kgs - 30kgs).
+• Well-experienced and equipped trekking porter/s (one porter carries 2 guests' luggage, 20kg).

 • Guesthouse accommodation during the trek.

-• All necessary trekking permits: Sagarmatha National Park and Trekkers' Information Management System (TIMS) fee.
+• All necessary Everest Base Camp trekking permits: Sagarmatha National Park and Trekkers' Information Management System (TIMS) fee.

 • Internal flight Kathmandu - Lukla - Kathmandu for guest and guide inclusive with all taxes and transfers.

-• In worst case, assist with all rescue and evacuation arrangements.
+• In the worst case, assist with all rescue and evacuation arrangements.

 • Unique Adventure sleeping bag and down jacket, duffel bag, area trekking map.

-• First aid medical kit, Oxymeter to check pulse, heart rate and oxygen saturation at higher altitude.
+• First aid medical kit and oximeter to check pulse, heart rate, and oxygen saturation at higher altitudes.

 What is not included?

-• Nepal visa (can obtain at the airport or immigration counters at the borders: USD 25 for 15 days and USD 40 for 30 days and two passport size photographs is required).
+• Nepal visa (can be obtained at the airport or immigration counters at the borders: USD 25 for 15 days and USD 40 for 30 days and two passport-size photographs are required).

 • Your international flight to and from Nepal.